Stroumpi

 church is located at the end of August.
 A now-defunct "Dionysos" volleyball team was based in Stroumpi and played in the Cypriot top league.

 A 6.0 earthquake in 1953 destroyed the original settlement at Stroumpi, killing many.
 The village was rebuilt at a nearby location shortly after.
-The village is located in an altitude of 453 m.
+The village is located in an altitude of 500 m.
 It receives about 665 millimetres of rainfall annually.
+The highest point is in the borders with Kathikas 613 m.

 Stroumbi is located about 15 kilometres north-east of Pafos.

 The village is built at an average altitude of 450 metres and receives an average annual rainfall of about 665 millimetres.
 Vines of mostly wine-making varieties, fruit-trees, almond, olive, and walnut trees are cultivated in its region.

+Climate

 Distances

 Regarding transportation, the village stands at about the middle of the route from Pafos (17 km) to Polis Chrysochous (20 km).
+It is 6 km north of Tsada.